rzander/jaindb/README.md

 ```
 If something changes on the asset data, a new block with a reference to the list of all hashed inventory data ("data" attribute) will be added to the blockchain.

-##REST API
-Storing data in hashed blocks may be great to save disk space but it requies an API to convert the data back into a readable format.
+> Storing data in hashed blocks may be great to save disk space but it requies an API to convert the data back into a readable format.
+JainDB provides a REST API to upload and query data.

-### UploadFullInv
-`http://<URL>/UploadFullInv/{ID}` where ID is the unique identifier of the object (e.g. AssetID, SerialNr etc.)